cs573-19s/01-ghd3/README.md

 Be ambitious as these are designed to allow you to shape your learning.
 These are the only way to move from B to A territory.

-Introduction:
+Starting Code:
 -----
-Starting code:(from Rainbow Worm from Mike Bostock https://beta.observablehq.com/@mbostock/rainbow-worm)
+(from Rainbow Worm from Mike Bostock https://beta.observablehq.com/@mbostock/rainbow-worm)

 canvas = {